-RADIATION_ENERGY_LOSS a logical flag to add back the average energy loss thereby taking only supplements either model RADIATION or RADIATION_MODEL1.
+RADIATION_ENERGY_LOSS a logical flag to add back the average energy loss thereby taking only the quantum excitation into effect.
+It applies only when for RADIATION_MODEL1 is active.

 RADIATION_QUAD a logical flag to add the effect of synchrotron radiation in quadrupoles.
-It
+It supplements either model RADIATION or RADIATION MODEL1.